Hawaii: Music

-Jack Johnson, a folk rock musician, was born and raised on Oahu's North Shore.
+Jack Johnson, a folk rock musician, was born and raised on Oʻahu's North Shore.

-The music of Hawaii includes traditional and popular styles, ranging from native Hawaiian folk music to modern rock and hip hop.
+The music of Hawaii includes traditional and popular styles, ranging from native Hawaiian folk music to modern rock and hip-hop.

 Styles such as slack-key guitar are well known worldwide, while Hawaiian-tinged music is a frequent part of Hollywood soundtracks.
 Hawaii also made a major contribution to country music with the introduction of the steel guitar.

 Traditional Hawaiian folk music is a major part of the state's musical heritage.
 The Hawaiian people have inhabited the islands for centuries and have retained much of their traditional musical knowledge.
 Their music is largely religious in nature, and includes chanting and dance music.

 Hawaiian music has had an enormous impact on the music of other Polynesian islands; according to Peter Manuel, the influence of Hawaiian music is a "unifying factor in the development of modern Pacific musics".
 Native Hawaiian musician and Hawaiian sovereignty activist Israel Kamakawiwoʻole, famous for his medley of "Somewhere Over the Rainbow/What a Wonderful World", was named "The Voice of Hawaii" by NPR in 2010 in its 50 great voices series.